 No passwords, usernames, student addresses or student phone numbers may appear on any Liberty University website.

-News of deaths within the Liberty community will be appropriately communicated by the Campus Pastor’s Office and/or the Office of the Chancellor.
+News of deaths within the Liberty community will be appropriately communicated by the Campus Pastor’s Office and/or the President's office.

 See Liberty University’s Blog Policy.

 Liberty University provides RSS feeds for Liberty News Releases and Splash page announcements on its website.